gmc-code/PC-microbit-micropython/docs/lessons/While_loops.rst

 | The condition must be True for the loop to run.
 | If the condition is False, the loop is exited.

-| A counter can be used in the while loop condition.
+| A counter can be used in the while-loop condition.
-| The counter is set before the while loop.
+| The counter is set before the while-loop.
-| The counter is incremented (increased by a constant amount) in a while loop.
+| The counter is incremented (increased by a constant amount) in a while-loop.

 ----